qomer0507/Water-Tracker-Mobile-App/README.md

 - **History Tab**: Shows a timeline of water intake logs with timestamps.
 - **Settings Tab**: Set your daily water intake goal in oz (default is 64).
 Stored with AsyncStorage so it’s saved between sessions.

-Data is persisted locally using AsyncStorage — no backend.
+Data is persisted locally using AsyncStorage.
 Just wanted a simple tracker I could use and demo.